yunll/cromwell/docs/backends/Google.md

 ```

 Cromwell will get labels from the project's metadata and look for a label whose key is `my-private-network`.
 Then, it will use the value of the label, which is `vpc-network` here, as the name of private network and run the jobs on this network.
-If the network key is not present in metadata, Cromwell will fail the job with error similar to `Unable to extract labels containing network information.
+If the network key is not present in project's metadata, Cromwell will fail the job with error similar to `Unable to extract labels containing network information.
 Project metadata does not have network label key <network-key>`.